Skip to content

 Upgrade path

-The upgrade path is to use pg_dump to create a database dump from the previous version of PGlite and then import into a new instance based on 17.4.
+The upgrade path is to use pg_dump to create a database dump from the previous version of PGlite and then import into a new instance.

 Using pg_dump to upgrade